Create a Website Account - Manage notification subscriptions, save form progress and more.

 The city takes into consideration if the temperature is below freezing, disconnects will not be done until the next day the temperature is above freezing.
 No notice will be given before disconnects are done.
 The city utility office has a list available of local organizations that at times will help individuals pay their utility bills.
 All disconnected accounts paid after 4 p.m. will be reconnected after 8 a.m. the following business day, unless a $75 after hours surcharge is paid.

 All unpaid accounts that are older than 60 days will be classified as a bad debt.
-Delinquent fees may be added at this time and the bad debts will be submitted to the State of Kansas Set off Program for collection and reporting purposes.
+Delinquent fees may be added at this time and the bad debts will be submitted to the Collection Bureau of Kansas for collection and reporting purposes.

 All checks issued to the City of Iola are automatically processed once by the bank, before the City is notified of a bad check.
 The City is required to redeem the check within 24 hours.
 When advised by the bank of a bad check, the City will notify the customer that the amount of the check plus a $30.00 fee must be paid within a specified time.
 After two bad checks on any account in a year, the customer will be required to pay cash for a period of one year.